ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Abstract

 \section{Abstract}

-While text-to-image (T2I) models have advanced considerably, their capability to associate colors with implicit concepts remains underexplored.
-To address the gap, we introduce \emph{ColorConceptBench}, a new human-annotated benchmark to systematically evaluate color-concept associations through the lens of probabilistic color distributions. \bench moves beyond explicit color names or codes by probing how models translate 1,281 implicit color concepts using a foundation of 6,369 human annotations.
-Our evaluation of seven leading T2I models reveals that current models lack sensitivity to abstract semantics, and crucially, this limitation appears resistant to standard interventions (e.g., scaling and guidance).
-This demonstrates that achieving human-like color semantics requires more than larger models, but demands a fundamental shift in how models learn and represent implicit meaning.
+Text-to-image (T2I) models have advanced considerably in generating high-quality images from textual descriptions.
+However, their ability to associate colors with concepts remains largely constrained to explicit color names or codes, while their capacity to handle \emph{implicit concepts}, such as emotions and visual states, remains underexplored.
+To address this gap, we introduce \bench, an expert-annotated benchmark that systematically evaluates color-concept associations through probabilistic color distributions. \bench moves beyond explicit color specifications by examining how models interpret 1,281 implicit color concepts, grounded in 6,584 human annotations.
+Our evaluation of nine leading T2I models reveals that performance varies substantially across semantic categories, and models exhibit a significant lack of sensitivity to abstract semantics.
+These limitations persist even when applying classifier-free guidance scaling at inference time, suggesting that achieving human-like color understanding demands a shift in how models learn and represent implicit semantic meaning.